mzou1223/support_engineer_homework/README.md

 **Javascript Portion:**
 Assuming that you have cloned this repository, please navigate to the project directory (support_engineer_homework) to begin.
-1. npm i to install all the dependencies.
+1. `npm i` to install all the dependencies.
-2. node functions.js to run the CLI application.
+2. `node functions.js` to run the CLI application.
 3. Follow the prompt and type in the choices you want to make.
 4. Press enter to get the results.

 Note: If you want to exit, type in 'no' to the prompt that asks if you want to run another report.

 **SQL Portion**
-Use your SQL schema to test the queries located in sqlQueries.sql.
-These are compromised based on the assumption that there is a table named "organization" for the organization_orm and a table named "account" for the account_plan_orm.
+Use your SQL schema to test the queries located in [sqlQueries.sql](https://github.com/mzou1223/support_engineer_homework/blob/main/sqlQueries.sql).
+These are compromised based on the assumption that there is a table named `organization` for the organization_orm and a table named `account` for the account_plan_orm.

 ## File Walkthrough: